apodzolko/MecanimEffects/README.md

 * **Exit Message** is sent in Update cycle in the frame following the last frame of the selected animator state.

 Messages are sent only if name is explicitly specified in the Inspector window.
 When appopriate field is blank no message is sent to the object.
 Messages are sent using [SendMessageOptions.RequireReceiver](http://docs.unity3d.com/Documentation/ScriptReference/SendMessageOptions.RequireReceiver.html) option value, so there will be a warning about unhandled messages.

+At the moment an update message is sent along with enter message in the same update cycle.
+However this behavior is under question and may be changed in the future.

 Example of message handler in C#: